PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 duplicate cleanup group uses cheap candidate scans so transactional deep copies are reserved for graphs that may actually change.

+Each current ModelIR runner also supplies a broader model-only `preflight` to `run_model_ir_pass_group`.
+A false preflight emits the same ordered zero-iteration skip results and diagnostics for every registered spec but does not construct ModelIRPassState, GraphIndex, or LayoutState.
+The state-level precondition remains the second, more precise semantic gate after a broad candidate is found.
+This keeps irrelevant recovery sweeps to one cheap operator-type/topology scan and eliminates repeated index builds and tensor-layout synchronization on large no-candidate graphs.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,